-Steve Opperman, the most tenured women's coach at Duquesne University, will enter his 17th season as head coach of the volleyball program in the Fall.
+Steve Opperman is in his 18th season as head coach at Duquesne.
 Named to the post in 1998, Opperman became the 12th head coach in program history.
 He came to Duquesne after seven seasons as head coach at Wright State, where he was second on the school's all-time victory list.

 Opperman, who was A-10 Co-Coach of the Year in 2013, 2010, 2004 and 2001, needed only five years to become DU's all-time winningest coach.
-Over his tenure, Opperman has seen his players voted to the Atlantic 10 All-Conference teams a total of 46 times.
-The Dukes have been represented on the A-10 All-Conference teams for 16 straight seasons.
-This past season, Mary Henry was named A-10 Setter of the Year.
+Over his tenure, Opperman has seen his players voted to the Atlantic 10 All-Conference teams a total of 49 times.
+The Dukes have been represented on the A-10 All-Conference teams for 17 straight seasons.

-In his 15 years on the Bluff, several season, team and individual records have been broken under Opperman's guidance, most recently the all-time hitting percentage mark of .325 by Liz Homan.
-Additionally, Opperman coached the only AVCA All-American in program history, when Homan received the honor in 2010 and Arielle Love in 2012 and 2014.
+In his 17 years on the Bluff, several season, team and individual records have been broken under Opperman's guidance.
+Additionally, Opperman has coached two AVCA All-Americans.
+Liz Homan received the honor in 2010 and Arielle Love in 2012 and 2014.

 Under his leadership, Opperman always had his squads among the strongest academic teams on campus.
 In his 17 seasons at Duquesne, 13 student-athletes have been named to the A-10 Academic All-Conference team, five student-athletes have been named Academic All-America and one A-10 Student-Athlete of the Year.